Skip to main content

 2. Separate Microsoft-stack-bound flows (Dynamics, SharePoint, Teams-internal) from cross-SaaS flows — the former may stay on Power Automate.

-3. For each cross-SaaS flow, use FlowFn’s AI Workflow Builder to draft an equivalent from a plain-English description.
+3. For each cross-SaaS flow, use FlowFn’s AI Assistance to draft an equivalent from a plain-English description.

 4. Map common M365 connectors: Outlook → email integration, OneDrive/SharePoint → file integrations, Teams → Slack-equivalent or webhook step.